-Lab reports will involve your verification of the accuracy of statements found in Magill and Anderson's textbook.
-For 16 chapters in the textbook (details below), you will select a factual statement from one reference (the statement can be about an experiment's data or results, a definition, a figure, or a table) and provide the following information:
+The second type of lab report (Lab # 4, 5, 6, and 7) will involve your verification of the accuracy of statements found in Magill and Anderson's textbook against the original source.
+For 8 chapters in the textbook (details below), you will select a factual statement from one reference (the statement can be about an experiment's data or results, a definition, a figure, or a table) and provide the following information:

-- 1. Type the reference citation in APA format (authors, article title, journal name, volume number, and page numbers).
-The reference list from the textbook is uploaded on Canvas. - 2.
+- 1. Type the reference citation in APA format (authors, article title, journal name, volume number, and page numbers). - 2.
 Give the textbook page(s) where the citation is mentioned.
 What does the textbook say about the material?
-Quote the passage from the textbook. - 3.
-Where is this information found in the original source?
+Ouote the passage from the textbook. - 3.
+Where is this information found in the original source (journal article)?
 What does the source say? - 4.
 Is the textbook correct in its interpretation of the original source?
 Briefly justify your answer. - 5.
 Also turn in a photocopy of the page(s) from the original source.
 Highlight or underline the relevant spots.
-You do not need to turn in the entire article.
+You do not need to submit the entire article.
+These reports are also due on Mondays (see schedule below).